Mepolizumab (Nucala)

 1. Asthma

-1. For members 6 years of age or older who have previously received a biologic drug (e.g., Dupixent, Cinqair) indicated for asthma in the past year; or
+1. For members 6 years of age or older who have previously received a biologic drug (e.g., Dupixent, Cinqair) indicated for asthma; or

 2. For the treatment of severe asthma when all of the following criteria are met: